-Good Risk Management supports and enhances the decisionmaking process, increasing the likelihood of the Council meeting its objectives and enabling it to respond quickly and effectively to change.
-When taking decisions, risks and opportunities must be considered.
+- 5.1 Good Risk Management supports and enhances the decision-making process, increasing the likelihood of the Council meeting its objectives and enabling it to respond quickly and effectively to change.
+When taking decisions, risks and opportunities must be considered. - 5.2 There are risks associated with not awarding a collection contract, as there is insufficient time to reprocure and mobilise services before the existing contract comes to an end.
+In addition bidders make seek a claim against the Council as significant resource has been committed to tendering.

-- 5.2 There are risks associated with not awarding a collection contract, as there is insufficient time to reprocure and mobilise services before the existing contract comes to an end.
-In addition bidders make seek a claim against the Council as significant resource has been committed to tendering. - 5.3 There are risks associated with resources and capacity to deliver the mobilisation work programme.
+- 5.3 There are risks should the Councils not make the same decisions in relation to the waste service design.
+The contract has been procured on the basis of one service operated on behalf of both authorities.
+This has allowed for cross boundary operational efficiencies.
+A contract award may not be viable if the Councils made unilateral decisions. - 5.4 In the event that there is a risk of the contract not being awarded as a result of unilateral decision making the Councils would be subject to the conditions of the Collaboration Agreement.
+Any withdrawal from which incurs a £100k cost to the withdrawing Council.
+The withdrawing Council are also required to indemnify the remaining Council against any damage(s), expenses, liability or costs incurred by the remaining Council in defending any third-party claim made against it, as a direct or indirect result of the other Councils' withdrawal. - 5.5 There are risks in relation to the assignment of the Letchworth Depots.
+Without an assignment the contract cannot be awarded.
+Should the assignment not take place by 9 July 2024, legal opinion on our options will be sought. - 5.6 There are risks associated with resources and capacity to deliver the mobilisation work programme.
 This will be the responsibility of the EHC Head of Operations and North Herts Service Director of Place to ensure sufficient consideration of resource needs from across the Councils by the Leadership Teams.
-In addition the mobilisation project board will review and monitor the progress of the work programme. - 5.4 There are risks should the Councils not have regard for the draft statutory guidance, without sufficient justification.
-These risks and legal advice are presented in Appendix 8 Part 2. - There are risks around the resource availability and capability to develop online forms and integrate these with payments systems and the waste management IT system provided by the preferred bidder.
+In addition the mobilisation project board will review and monitor the progress of the work programme. - 5.7 There are risks should the Councils not have regard for the draft statutory guidance, without sufficient justification.
+These risks and legal advice are presented in Appendix 8 Part 2. - 5.8 There are risks around the resource availability and capability to develop online forms and integrate these with payments systems and the waste management IT system provided by the preferred bidder.
 This risk differs for each authority and is being managed by digital transformation teams.
-In addition the progress of this work will be reported to the mobilisation project board. - 5.6 There are risks around the mobilisation of services and communication with residents being insufficient, this will be mitigated by the ongoing development of a communications plan with the oversight of the mobilisation project board. - 5.7 There are risks regarding the procurement of the MRF contract and the costs associated with this contract and any necessary anticipated change relating to the collection of soft plastics.
+In addition the progress of this work will be reported to the mobilisation project board. - 5.9 There are risks around the mobilisation of services and communication with residents being insufficient, this will be mitigated by the ongoing development of a communications plan with the oversight of the mobilisation project board. - 5.10 There are risks regarding the procurement of the MRF contract and the costs associated with this contract and any necessary anticipated change relating to the collection of soft plastics.
 A soft market testing exercise is being completed which will inform the procurement specification to ensure that the contract is attractive to the market and ensure that costs to the authorities will be minimised.